If your hosting provider is subpoenaed

 | Encrypted message storage | SMS, WhatsApp, and Signal messages stored as ciphertext on your server |

-| On-device transcription | Audio never leaves your browser — processed entirely on your device |
+| On-device transcription | Audio never leaves your device — processed entirely on-device using local AI |

 | Multi-factor key protection | Your encryption keys are protected by your PIN, your identity provider, and optionally a hardware security key |